Size-based particle separation for biomedical technologies

 - R. N. Valani, B. Harding and Y. M. Stokes, Active particle motion in Poiseuille flow through rectangular channels, Physical Review E, 110, 034603 (2024) arXiv

-Active matter with internal-state dynamics
+Active matter with individual complexity

 Murmurations of birds, schools of fish, insect swarms, bacterial suspensions, human crowds, and robotic swarms are all examples of complex collective behaviours that emerge from interactions among individuals.
 We introduce a class of active systems, termed attractor-driven matter, in which each particle’s internal complexity is represented by an internal state evolving on an attracting set of a chaotic dynamical system.
 This framework gives rise to rich individual and collective dynamics, including multistability, anomalous transport, and emergent organisation.
 The formalism provides a flexible and general approach for generating complex dynamical and collective behaviours across a wide range of physical, biological, and engineered systems.